Micke Grove Park and Zoo were a gift to the people of San Joaquin

 In 2013 alone, the zoo successfully bred golden-lion tamarins (Leontopithecus rosalia), Chilean pudu (Pudu puda), and Waldrapp ibis (Geronticus eremita): all threatened or critically endangered species.
 The Zoo is also involved in the breeding of several other threatened species such as the Prevost’s squirrel (Callosciurus prevostii), marbled teal (Marmaronetta angustirostris), western pond turtle (Actinemys marmorata) and spotted dikkop (Burhinus capensis).

 Micke Grove Zoo is passionate about the contribution it makes to conserve wildlife and uses every opportunity to educate students and zoo visitors on wildlife issues.

 - Micke Grove Zoo Gift Shop.
-NOW OPEN ON THE WEEKENDS!
+CLOSED FOR THE SEASON.

 - Wild Bites Snack Bar.
 CLOSED FOR THE WINTER.